FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Introduction

-Based on the above discussion, we present \textbf{FastTrackTr}, a \textbf{Fast} multi-object \textbf{Track}ing method grounded in the \textbf{Tr}ansformer architecture and aligned with the JDT paradigm.
+Building upon these insights, Based on the above discussion, we present \textbf{FastTrackTr}, a \textbf{Fast} multi-object \textbf{Track}ing method grounded in the \textbf{Tr}ansformer architecture and aligned with the JDT paradigm.
 This tracking method achieves impressive tracking progress through a unique decoder that integrates past information.
 Additionally, due to the ease of generating masks for this method, the batch size can be set relatively large, making our model considerably more training-friendly compared to some of the latest transformer-based MOT methods.
-Additionally, due to the ease of generating masks for this method, the batch size can be set relatively large, making our model considerably more training-friendly compared to some of the latest transformer-based MOT methods.

-Furthermore, it is noteworthy that models with a single decoder are capable of achieving end-to-end tracking without increasing the number of queries.
-This point is further discussed in the subsequent sections and the \hyperref[appendix_fasttracktr]{appendix} of this document.
+Furthermore, the deterministic data architecture inherent in FastTrackTr enables seamless TensorRT acceleration, achieving genuine real-time performance.
+This computational efficiency remains largely unattainable for contemporary transformer-based MOT methods due to their inherent dynamic computation patterns.